 Exams:

-The Board accepts two exams to meet licensure requirements including either the National Counselor Examination (NCE) or National Clinical Mental Health Counseling Examination (NCMHCE).
-If you have passed the NCE or NCMHCE, follow the instructions for requesting a score report on the National Board for-Certified Counselors (NBCC) website.
-If you have passed another exam equivalent to the NCE or NCMHCE, arrange for the organization to send your score report directly to the Board office.
+The Board accepts the National Counselor Examination (NCE) or other examination acceptable to the Board to meet licensure requirements.
+If you have passed the NCE, follow the instructions for requesting a score report on the National Board for Certified Counselors (NBCC) website.
+If you have passed another exam acceptable to the Board, arrange for the organization to send your score report directly to the Board office.

 Apply for Licensure: